infinitelambda/diqu/docs/nav/dev/contributing.md

 4. Push changes to your fork
 5. Open a pull request against `infintelambda/diqu` from your forked repository

-## Setting up an environment
+## Setting up your dev environment

-There are some tools that will be helpful to you in developing locally.
-While this is the list relevant for `diqu` development, many of these tools are used commonly across open-source python projects.
+Here are some helpful tools for local development.
+While this list is tailored for `diqu` development, many of these tools are used commonly across open-source Python projects.

 ### Tools

-We will buy `poetry` in `diqu` development and testing.
+We will use `poetry` in `diqu` development and testing.

 So first install poetry via pip: